 6.7 Hours a Week on Social Media: How Automation Gives It Back

 The average SME owner spends 6.7 hours per week managing social media.
 That is 350 hours a year.
-Almost nine full working weeks, gone — to captioning, scheduling, replying, second-guessing, and staring at analytics that tell you nothing useful.
+Put differently: almost nine full working weeks, gone — to captioning, scheduling, replying, second-guessing, and staring at analytics that tell you nothing useful.
+What would you do with that time back?

 This is that system.